mfikes/ambly/README.md

 ClojureScript REPL into iOS JavaScriptCore.

+Ambly is designed to be a great REPL for use in devloping hybrid iOS apps which target ClojureScript to an embedded instance of JavaScriptCore.
+The goal is to eliminate friction and make for a seamless experience.

 Ambly is currently under development.
 This repo includes a demo iOS app that you can use to give the REPL a spin.

 ## Prerequisites